Qiskit/qiskit/docs/how_to/use_qasm2.rst

     'OPENQASM 2.0;\ninclude "qelib1.inc";\ngate custom_X q0 { h q0; rz(pi) q0; h q0; }\nqreg q[4];\ncreg c[4];\nh q[0];\ncx q[0],q[1];\ncx q[1],q[2];\ncx q[2],q[3];\ncustom_X q[1];\nbarrier q[0],q[1],q[2],q[3];\nmeasure q[0] -> c[0];\nmeasure q[1] -> c[1];\nmeasure q[2] -> c[2];\nmeasure q[3] -> c[3];\n'

-Is possible formatted the string in a openqasm format, using the boolean parameter `formatted` being  its default value False, You ahould put in True to see the changes.
+It is possible to format the string in an OpenQASM format using the boolean parameter `formatted`, with its default value being False.
+If you set it to True, you will be able to see the changes.

 .. testcode::